DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 * Shall include a USB Hub to provide enough ports for modules

+* Shall include a port to connect to the UI system

 ## Schematic

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Barcode-Scanner/images/ID_System.jpg?raw=true)

-The Schematic above shows the layout of the ID subsystem
+The Schematic above shows the layout of the ID subsystem.
+The MiniPC connects to the PLC through the ethernet port and is powered by the power subsystem.
+A USB Hub is connected to the MiniPC and allows for more modules.
+Two USB Voltmeters are used for a Barcode Scanner and RFID Reader.
+The UI system is connected to the MiniPC through the Hub as well.

 ## Analysis